-Financing Activities.
-Net cash used in financing activities for fiscal 2017 of \$171.9 million reflects the quarterly distribution to Common Unitholders at a rate of \$0.8875 per Common Unit paid in respect of the fourth quarter of fiscal 2016 and the first, second and third quarters of fiscal 2017.
+Net cash used in financing activities for fiscal 2017 of \$171.9 million reflected the quarterly distribution to Common Unitholders at a rate of \$0.8875 per Common Unit paid in respect of the fourth quarter of fiscal 2016 and the first three quarters of fiscal 2017.
 In addition, cash used in financing activities included proceeds of \$350.0 million from the issuance of the 2027 Senior Notes in February 2017 which were used, along with borrowings under the Revolving Credit Facility, to repurchase, satisfy and discharge all of the previously outstanding 2021 Senior Notes, as well as to pay tender premiums and other related fees of \$14.7 million and debt issuance costs of \$6.1 million, pursuant to a tender offer and redemption.
 Total net borrowings under the Revolving Credit Facility were \$62.6 million for fiscal 2017, which were used to fund a portion of our cash needs.
-During the third quarter of fiscal 2017, we paid \$1.0 million for costs incurred to amend the Revolving Credit Facility.
+Additionally, we incurred \$1.0 million of other financing activities and, during the third quarter of fiscal 2017, we paid \$1.0 million for costs incurred to amend the Revolving Credit Facility.